 TGbe editor: Please delete the following statement as shown below (P169L50) [CID 4002]

-The Link ID Info subfield and the BSS Parameters Change Count subfield are present in the Common Info field of the Basic Multi-Link element carried in a Beacon frame, Probe Response frame that is ML probe response, and (Re)Association Response frame.
-The Link ID Info subfield and the BSS Parameters Change Count subfield are not present in the Common Info field of the Basic Multi-Link element carried in an Authentication frame.TGbe editor: Please delete the following statement as shown below (P172L43) [CID 4002]
+The Link ID Info subfield and the BSS Parameters Change Count subfield are present in the Common Info field of the Basic Multi-Link element carried in a Beacon frame, Probe Response frame that is ML probe response, and (Re)Association Response frame. (#4002)

+TGbe editor: Please delete the following statement as shown below (P172L43) [CID 4002]

-The MLD Capabilities subfield is present in the Common Info field of the Basic Multi-Link element carried in a Beacon, Probe Response, (Re)Association Request, and (Re)Association Response frames.
-The MLD Capabilities subfield is not present in the Common Info field of the Basic Multi-Link element carried in an Authentication frame.
+The MLD Capabilities subfield is present in the Common Info field of the Basic Multi-Link element carried in a Beacon, Probe Response, (Re)Association Request, and (Re)Association Response frames. (#4002)

 35.3.15 Multi-link channel access